 Remember that the Irish drive on the left side of the road and their steering wheels are on the right.
 On motorways, the right lane is for passing only.
 Remember that in some counties, deer, sheep, goats, and other animals have access to the road your on.
 Drive slow on these roads; the animals are unpredictable and will walk out right in front of your vehicle.
 We almost hit a lamb, three dogs, and a horse.
 So, drive slow and be prepared for anything and everything.

 This country is full of kind and helpful people.
 Some of our favorite memories of Ireland were the simple yet meaningful conversations we had with the locals.
 They’re willing to answer your questions or just have a chat, so don’t be in such a hurry that you miss out on a conversation with them.
-You may find yourself in a 2 hour conversation like we did.
+You may find yourself in a 2-hour conversation as we did.
 Looking back we would have preferred talking more with the locals over exploring the landmarks.